 The Space Department (Dutch: Ruimtevaartdispuut, RVD) is the body of the VSV ‘Leonardo da Vinci’ that promotes astronautics among students and employees by organising lectures, excursions and other space-related activities.
 Approximately two times per quarter, the Space Department organises a lecture about a space-related subject.
 The guest lecturers come from all over Europe, but mostly from the Benelux and talk about a variety of topics from deep-space missions such as MarsOne or grand space projects such as the Galileo project.

 Next to that, every quarter the Space Department organises an excursion to a space-related company or exposition, sometimes even abroad.
 The goal of these excursions is to have a look inside a company, where you would normally not be allowed.
-Every year in July, the Multiple Day Excursion (MDE) is organized.
-This is a one week trip to a European country in which a group of about 20 students visit leading space-companies in that country.
-Of course, there is also plenty of room to explore the culture of the particular location.
+Furthermore, the Space Department organises the VSV symposium every other year.
+The aim of this symposium is to bring students into contact with modern day issues and solutions of the industry.

 Netherlands Space Society (NVR)

 The Netherlands Space Society (NVR) is the leading platform for space professionals from or working in Holland.
 As an organisation, we are the product of a long and rich history of 65 years.
 We have been an advocate and representative of the innovative space sector in the Netherlands from its inception to the strong high-tech sector it is today.